Jelleas/IntroOOP/20-Problem-set-2/10 problem set.md

 * [The Megahertz Myth](https://www.youtube.com/watch?v=PKF9GOE2q38)

 # PROBLEM SET 2

-### Academic Honesty

-All work that you do toward fulfillment of this course’s expectations must be your own unless collaboration is explicitly allowed by the staff.
-Viewing, requesting, or copying another individual’s work or lifting material from a book, magazine, website, or other source—even in part—and presenting it as your own constitutes academic dishonesty, as does showing or giving your work, even in part, to another student.<br/>
-Similarly is dual submission academic dishonesty: you may not submit the same or similar work to this course that you have submitted or will submit to another.
-Nor may you provide or make available solutions to homework or exams to individuals who take or may take this course in the future.
-Moreover, submission of any work that you intend to use outside of the course (e.g., for a job) must be approved by the staff.<br/>
-If in doubt as to the appropriateness of some act, contact the staff.
-All forms of academic dishonesty are dealt with harshly.

 ### 1. Dinkleberg!
 1. (3 points) You know that neighbor who always one-ups you?
 Apparently, he just bought a